scottpuls/repo/docs/masternodes.md

 must be supplied.
 Also, the protocol version that your masternode supports is required.
 This information is filled in automatically if you import a "masternode.conf" file.

-### Collateral (1000 DASH Payment)
+### Collateral (5000 TRC Payment)

-To start a masternode, you must have a 1000 DASH payment available in your wallet.
+To start a masternode, you must have a 5000 TRC payment available in your wallet.
-You can scan your wallet for 1000 DASH payments in the `Activate Masternode` tab of the Masternode Manager.
+You can scan your wallet for 5000 TRC payments in the `Activate Masternode` tab of the Masternode Manager.

-After scanning, a list of available 1000 DASH collateral payments will be displayed.
+After scanning, a list of available 5000 TRC collateral payments will be displayed.
 Selecting one of them will cause the selected masternode's data to be filled in, though these changes won't be saved unless you activate the masternode.